 ITEM 2.
-Unregistered Sales of Equity Securities and Use of Proceeds
+Unregistered Sales of Equity Securities, Use of Proceeds and Issuer Purchases of Equity Securities

 In May 2019, the Company's Board of Directors ("Board") authorized a new stock repurchase program allowing for the repurchase of up to \$8.0 million of the Company's outstanding shares of common stock in open market purchases, privately negotiated transactions, or through other structures in accordance with applicable federal securities laws.
 The authorization was effective immediately.